Ben Simms

 E-ink Frame

-This compact frame features an e-ink screen powered by a Raspberry Pi, displaying photos uploaded through a Python web interface.
-It randomly selects and showcases a photograph from the list, adding a touch of surprise.
+This compact e-ink frame, powered by a Raspberry Pi, displays photos uploaded via a Python web interface.
+It randomly selects and showcases images, adding an element of surprise.

 More2021 December